SyedShagufta/Accenture-Primer-Preparation/README.md

 # Accenture Primer Preparation Repository

-## Overview
+## Overview 👇😉

 Welcome to the Accenture Primer Preparation repository!
-This repository is designed to be your comprehensive guide and workspace as you prepare for the Accenture Primer test.
+This repository is designed to be my comprehensive guide and workspace as I prepare for the Accenture Primer test.
 The test is specifically tailored for freshers after onboarding, and this repository aims to cover various topics, including software fundamentals, web technologies, agile methodologies, DevOps, DevSecOps, programming using Python, RDBMS using MySQL, genAi, AWS, and coding contests in Python and MySQL.

-## Table of Contents
+## Table of Contents 🎯

 1. [Software Fundamentals](#software-fundamentals)
 2. [Web Technologies](#web-technologies)